- 27th February, 2020 - One Day Seminar on Power and Non-power Application of Nuclear Technology

-Summary : Associate Professor at Department of Science, School of Technology, PDPU, Dr. Balamurli K. Mayya was invited to be a part of panel discussion deliberating on “Human Resource Development for Nuclear Power”.
+Summary : Associate Professor at Department of Science, School of Technology, PDEU, Dr. Balamurli K. Mayya was invited to be a part of panel discussion deliberating on “Human Resource Development for Nuclear Power”.
 Division Heads/Deans of various DAE entities like NPCIL, IGCAR etc. were part of the panel.
 The discussion was moderated by Prof. Kannen Iyer, IIT Bombay.
 The Panel members deliberated on the training infrastructure currently available at various DAE facilities and their current initiatives.

-Dr. Mayya briefed the panel members about the Nuclear Engineering program at PDPU by highlighting the advantages in terms of curriculum, facilities provided to students, and opportunities in International exposure/Industrial training.
-He also emphasized up on the issues which have been faced by PDPU in terms of Placement of M.Tech graduates, in setting up of sophisticated labs and lack of qualified faculty with Ph.D. degree in Nuclear Engineering.
+Dr. Mayya briefed the panel members about the Nuclear Engineering program at PDEU by highlighting the advantages in terms of curriculum, facilities provided to students, and opportunities in International exposure/Industrial training.
+He also emphasized up on the issues which have been faced by PDEU in terms of Placement of M.Tech graduates, in setting up of sophisticated labs and lack of qualified faculty with Ph.D. degree in Nuclear Engineering.

 |15 Nov, 2017||A guest lecture on “Nuclear Safety and Electricity Generation at Lower Cost” by Prof. Palvannanathan Ganesan, Director UNMC, USA|

 |1 Feb, 2017||Debate on Public Acceptance of Nuclear Energy in India|

 |2 Jan, 2017||Uranium Mines Visit|